-By default, a silent installation installs all components of Creative Suite 4 product in the default location.
+By default, installation installs all components of Creative Suite 4 product in the default location.
 The interface settings will be the defaults.
 So, when the first Creative Suite application is launched, the user will be prompted to supply a serial number, accept the End-User License Agreement (EULA) and enter registration information.
 Also, the Adobe Update Manager will automatically check for available updates.

 This file configures the interface elements that appear during the first launch of a Creative Suite 4 application.
 You will need to create this file and place it in the main 'driver' payload folder.